 AST-1 PLUS (Squamish)

-The original Canada West Mountain School AST-1 PLUS program designed for Squamish Locals!
-Our unique AST-1 PLUS course uses two different mountain regions for the most effective use of your time – 1 day on Diamond Head plus 1 day behind Whistler/Blackcomb – with the most hands-on time of any AST-1 course.
-If you are looking for a thorough Avalanche Skills Training program, AST-1 PLUS will give you the most time in the field.
+The original Canada West Mountain School AST-1 PLUS program now delivered in Squamish!
+Our unique AST-1 PLUS course starts with an evening class session to cover the foundation of Avalanche Safety theory, followed by two field days in a different mountain regions for the most effective use of your time.
+Our AST-1 PLUS provides you with the most hands-on time of any AST-1 course.
+If you are looking for a thorough Avalanche Skills Training program, the Canada West AST-1 PLUS is the answer.

 Included in all Canada West Mountain School AST-1 PLUS courses:

 3-hour evening theory session conducted before field portions

 Day-1 practical field session in backcountry near Squamish

 Day-2 field session held in Whistler/Blackcomb alpine backcountry